 Databases

 The best way to recommend a new online resource is through your department's academic liaison or after discussing your database needs with a Research Librarian.
 Your liaison can help you submit your request and can also direct you to similar online resources we may already own.
-Students and staff may benefit from a Research Librarian’s assistance with determining if we already have similar resources on our Research Databases page.
+Students and staff are encouraged to consult with a Research Librarian to explore existing resources listed on our Research Databases page.
 Database requests are typically evaluated once a year, usually in the Fall Semester, and decisions are based on cost and curricular need.

 Productivity and Instructional Software

 Productivity software and software used for instructional purposes such as Scrivener, APA Style Central, and Overleaf are outside the scope of the Hunt Library’s collection area.
-You may want to approach your department with requests for this type of software.
+You may want to contact your academic department with software-related requests.

 Technical Standards

 The library strives to obtain standards relevant to the academic curriculum.
-However, many industry standards are unavailable due to vendor restrictions.
+However, many industry standards have access restrictions that may prevent library purchase.
 Please consult the list of standards below to see if any contain the information you are seeking.
 If you would like assistance or have any questions, please contact a research librarian.

 • ASCE Library